Brutus of Troy

-Brutus, also called Brute of Troy, is a mythical British king.
+Brutus (Βρούτος), also called Brute of Troy, is a mythical British king.
 He is described as a descendant of the Trojan hero Aeneas and as the eponymous founder and first king of Britain.
 This legend first appears in the Historia Brittonum, an anonymous 9th-century historical compilation to which commentary was added by Nennius, but is best known from the account given by the 12th-century chronicler Geoffrey of Monmouth in his Historia Regum Britanniae.